Shea Bradley-Farrell, Ph.D.

 President, Counterpoint Institute

-Dr. Shea holds a Ph.D. and M.S. from Tulane University, where she was Adjunct Lecturer in the International Development Studies Program in 2015.
-In 2014, she was Visiting Research Fellow at the Center for Gulf Studies at the American University of Kuwait.
+Shea holds a Ph.D. and M.S. in International Development from Tulane University, where she was Adjunct Lecturer in the International Development Studies Program in 2015.
+She has served in a variety of other academic positions, including at the American University of Kuwait and George Mason University.